fshowalter/movielog-archive/reviews/blue-ruin-2013.md

 :backdrop: https://lh3.googleusercontent.com/Ko49ftdvfb2UfhMpxE0Dv3MYPIGIB2B84BGgTHlWwaHmWuDSYX5vfUqnmg1cDZKcdWxL4atzMibA=w1000-l75-rj
 :backdrop_placeholder: "data:image/jpeg;base64,/9j/4AAQSkZJRgABAQAAAQABAAD/2wCEACgcHiMeGSgjISMtKygwPGRBPDc3PHtYXUlkkYCZlo+AjIqgtObDoKrarYqMyP/L2u71////m8H////6/+b9//gBKy0tPDU8dkFBdviljKX4+Pj4+Pj4+Pj4+Pj4+Pjs+Pj4+Pj4+Pj4+Pj4+Ozs7Pjs+Ozs+Pj4+Pjs+Pjs+Pj4+P/AABEIAAsAFAMBIgACEQEDEQH/xAAWAAEBAQAAAAAAAAAAAAAAAAADAgD/xAAgEAACAgAGAwAAAAAAAAAAAAABAgARAwQhQlFxEjFB/8QAFQEBAQAAAAAAAAAAAAAAAAAAAQL/xAAWEQEBAQAAAAAAAAAAAAAAAAAAERL/2gAMAwEAAhEDEQA/ADTOMTTBBpYo2Yq5rDxAaU+Q+aQFA4jJxI0Yk4q7lIPYmkn2e5o0R//Z"
 ---

-Consider the novelty of _Blue Ruin_.
-There are no explosions, no car chases, and the only gunfight happens off-screen.
-And yet, it’s a terrifically tense and visceral experience.
+_Blue Ruin_ is a near-perfect rural neo-noir.

-The story follows Dwight, a homeless man on the Delaware coast.
-When we first meet him, Dwight is taking a bath inside a cozy single-family home.
-Just as he gets comfortable, Dwight hears the owners arrive and hurries out of the house.
-It’s an elegant metaphor.
-As we’ll learn, Dwight has spent much of his adult life running.
+Macon Blair stars as Dwight.
+As the film opens, he's easing into a warm bath inside a cozy single-family home on the Delaware coast.
+Just as he relaxes, the owners arrive and Dwight hurries out of the house.
+It's an elegant metaphor because, as we'll learn, Dwight has been running for much of his adult life.

-One morning, the local police rouse Dwight and take him to the station.
-He’s not in trouble, but the officers have news and want Dwight in a safe place when he hears it.

-The man who killed Dwight’s mother and father is getting an early parole.
+One morning, the local police rouse Dwight in the rusty car he calls home and take him to the police station.
+The officers call him by name and treat him with kindness.
+He's not in trouble, they just want him in a safe place when he hears the news: the man who murdered Dwight's parents has received an early parole.

-Dwight takes the news with an eerie calm.
-He returns to the rusty car he sleeps in, replaces the battery, fills up the tank, and heads home to Virginia.
+Dwight listens with a wordless, eerie calm.
+He returns to his car, replaces the battery, fills up the tank, and heads home to Virginia.

-Dwight travels to the local prison.
-He arrives in time to see Will Cleland, the man who murdered his parents, walk free.
-From his car, Dwight watches the Cleland clan arrive in white limousine to greet Will.
-Dwight’s expression is a window into the mix of bile and nausea churning in his gut.
+Dwight arrives in time to watch his parents' killer, Wade Cleland Jr., walk free.
+As the raucous Cleland clan collect Wade in a white limousine, Dwight's expression mirrors the mix of bile and nausea churning in his gut.

-Dwight follows the limo to a nearby dive-bar.
+Dwight tails the limo to a nearby dive bar.
 He slips in unnoticed and waits in the restroom.
-We see the fear in his eyes.
-Dwight wanted a gun, but all he could afford was the small shiv he grips in his sweaty hand.
+His wide eyes dart around.
+He wanted a gun, but could only afford the small shiv in his sweaty hand.

-Soon, Will enters the restroom and Dwight exacts his revenge.
-It’s a brutal, clumsy bit of violence that leaves Dwight blood-soaked and shaken.
-Dwight sneaks out of the bar and pops the limo’s tire with his shiv, gashing his hand.
-Another metaphor.
+Soon, Wade enters the restroom and Dwight exacts his revenge.
+It's a brutal, clumsy bit of violence that leaves Dwight blood-soaked and shaken.
+Dwight sneaks out of the bar and slashes the limo's tire, gashing his hand in the process.
+Dwight returns to his car and reaches for his keys, but they're gone.
+He lost them during the fight.

+In a lesser film, this would seem predictable and forced.
+Here, it feels natural, almost inescapable.
+Dwight steals the limo and escapes, knowing the police will trace his abandoned car.
 There are no clean getaways.
-Dwight returns to his car and reaches for his keys…

-But they’re not there.
-Dwight lost them during the fight.
-It’s a plot point that should feel predictable and forced.
-Instead, it feels natural, almost inescapable.
-Dwight steals the limo and makes his escape, knowing full-well the police will trace his car.

 With nowhere to go, Dwight turns to his estranged sister.
-Their meeting communicates volumes about Dwight’s state of mind.
-After their parents’ death, Dwight disappeared.
-Unable to cope with his grief, Dwight dropped out of society.
-Meanwhile, his sister grieved and moved on.
-She now has two small children Dwight has never met.
+After their parents' death, Dwight disappeared.
+His sister grieved and moved on.
+She's raising two small children who've never met their uncle.

-As they talk, Dwight realizes the Clelands never reported the murder.
+As they talk, Dwight keeps one eye on the local TV news.
+He soon realizes with horror that the Clelands haven't reported the murder.
 Meaning they intend to exact their own revenge.
-Knowing the Clelands will track his car back to his sister’s house, Dwight convinces her to leave town with her family.
-Once she’s safe, Dwight waits for the inevitable.
+Knowing the Clelands will track his car back to his sister, Dwight convinces her to leave town with her family.
+Once she's safe, Dwight awaits the inevitable.

-_Blue Ruin_ is a straightforward rural noir.
+_Blue Ruin_ unwinds in a simple, straightforward manner.
 No flashbacks or quirky characters.
-No cinematic allusions or pop-culture references.
-Just a simple revenge story told well.
+No pop-culture references.
+No explosions or car chases.
+Just a solid story told well.

 Well, almost.
-Fair warning, I’m going to spoil a couple of plot points as I nitpick what’s an otherwise great film.
-If you haven’t seen the movie, give it a look, then come back and read the rest.
+Fair warning, I'm about to nitpick an otherwise great film.
+Consider it tough love.

-Still here?
-Okay, here goes.

-Remember when Ben takes Dwight back to his cabin?
-Dwight asks Ben if he’s a hunter, and Ben replies no, he mostly does target shooting.
-For a film that’s so judicious with its dialog, one that does such a good job of showing versus telling, this feels sloppy.
-Because now we know Ben will snipe the guy in Dwight’s car.
-If a gun is introduced in Act 1 it must go off by Act 3.
-It’s the only plot point that feels cinematic instead of organic.
+My first problem lies with a single line.
+It comes when a friend of Dwight's says he does a lot of target shooting.
+If you've seen the film, you know this line telegraphs what should have been a surprising plot point.
+For a film that's so judicious with its dialog, it's a glaring blemish.

-Yes, it’s one line.
-I told you these were nitpicks.
-But the next issue is a bit bigger.
+Yes, it's one line.
+I told you I'm nitpicking.
+That said, the next issue proves more substantial, as it goes to the heart of the story.

-Dwight’s parents were killed because Dwight’s father fell in love with Will Cleland’s mother.
-Watching the movie, this seems plausible enough, but in retrospect it doesn’t hold up.
-Consider the Cleland clan.
-They keep a machine gun duct-taped under the easy chair.
-Now consider Dwight and his sister.
-How does Dwight’s father, who raised such meek children, hook up with a woman who raised such gun-crazy, foaming-at-the-mouth psychos?
-The characters tell us it happened, but the movie shows us nothing to support it.
+We're told Dwight's parents were murdered because Dwight's father had an affair with Wade Cleland Jr.'s mother.
+During the movie, this seems plausible, but in retrospect, it falls apart.
+The Cleland clan keep a machine gun duct-taped under their easy chair and delight in the thought of murdering Dwight's sister and her children.
+How does Dwight's father hook up with a woman who raised such gun-crazy, foaming-at-the-mouth psychos?
+The characters tell us it happened, but the movie offers nothing to support it.

-These bits only stand out because the rest of the film feels so authentic and true. _Blue Ruin_ may not be perfect, but it’s damn close.
+These bits only stand out because the rest of the film rings so true. _Blue Ruin_ may not be perfect, but it's damn close.